What Does It Mean to Follow Jesus in a Divided America?

 Ultimately, following Jesus in a divided America means choosing the difficult path of love, engaging in the messy work of reconciliation, and dying to self every day to make room for resurrection.
 It’s about belonging, not to a side, but to a Savior and living as if his Kingdom is both our hope and our purpose.

 At the Center for Transforming Engagement, we wholeheartedly believe that we can do better at having these conversations.
-Join us for our upcoming Summit as we discuss in greater depth how to lead in polarizing times.
+Find out what we offer by clicking here.

 Sources